gstvalbuquerque/dsdeliver-sds2/README.md

 # dsdeliver-sds2

-Backend project using java 11 and deployed using heroku.
+Backend project using Java 11 with Spring Boot and deployed using Heroku.